-5.3 The notice of such hearing will be given by ARS no less than three (3) weeks before the hearing date.
+5.2 Where a formal hearing is requested, either telephonically or by video-conference, Notice of such hearing will be given no less than three (3) weeks before the scheduled date.

-If necessary, either party may utilize the services of a translator who shall be provided at their expense.
+5.4 If necessary, any party may utilize the services of a translator which will be provided at their sole cost and expense.

 SECTION 6: DECISIONS

-6.1 If neither the Application or Response filed contain a request for a hearing, the matter will be referred to an arbitrator for a decision.
+6.3 If the Response filed does not contain a request for a hearing, the matter will be referred to an arbitrator for a decision.

 SECTION 7: APPEALS

-The non-appealing party(s) shall have the right to file a Reponse to the Appeal witihn thirty (30) days of receiving the Notice of Appeal.
+The non-appealing party(s) shall have the right to file a Response to the Appeal witihn thirty (30) business days of receiving the Notice of Appeal.